Most people know that smoking is bad for your health. But what many people don’t know is how bad nicotine can be for your brain and mental health.

 If you quit smoking and if your brain is dependent on nicotine, a few different things will happen to your brain.

 Your brain will go into withdrawal, which is when it craves something it no longer has.
-You might feel more anxious, irritable and crave a cigarette or e-cigarette.
+You might feel more anxious, irritable and crave a cigarette or vape.

-But, while this initial period can be very difficult, your brain will return to normal in time.
+While this initial period can be very difficult, you will adjust with time to not having nicotine.
 As that happens, you’ll notice you’ll crave cigarettes and vaping less often.
 You will eventually not experience these cravings.

 Some people might need medical treatment when quitting smoking because of their addiction.
 This is known as Nicotine Replacement Therapy.
 Medications are available at pharmacies to help you, like gums and patches.
 You can also speak to your GP about strategies for quitting.